 Around the Corner with John McGivern

 Earlier this year, the eastern half of the Near West Side was featured as part of John McGivern’s “Around the Corner” program on PBS.
-The episode was so successful that McGivern is coming back for another episode in the western half of the Near West Side.
+The episode was so successful that McGivern came back for another episode in the western half of the Near West Side in spring 2017.

 Penfield Montessori Academy